Dan Haigh: Fightstar

 Dan Haigh is a founding member of the band Fightstar, a British rock band from London, formed in 2003.
 The band's line-up comprises lead vocalist, guitarist and keyboardist Charlie Simpson, guitarist and vocalist Alex Westaway, bassist Dan Haigh and drummer Omar Abidi.
 Although generally considered a post-hardcore band, Fightstar are commonly known to implement additional metal and alternative rock elements into their sound, as well as several other genres.
 During the band's initial emergence, they were faced with much skepticism due to Simpson's former pop career.
 However, they began to receive positive reactions to early live shows and their debut EP, They Liked You Better When You Were Dead (2005), was a critical success.
 Since then, their four studio albums have all obtained top 40 chartings and critical praise.

 Following They Liked You Better When You Were Dead, Fightstar released their debut studio album Grand Unification in 2006.
 The album was regarded by one critic as "one of the best British rock albums" of the decade.
 The band went on to receive a nomination at the Kerrang!
 Awards for "Best British Band", before releasing their second album, One Day Son, This Will All Be Yours in 2007.
 The following year a compilation album including b-sides and rarities titled, Alternate Endings (2008) was released.
 The band then self-funded and co-produced their third album, Be Human (2009), which heavily featured orchestral and choral elements.
 It became their highest charting album after peaking at number twenty in the UK Albums Chart.
 The band announced an extended hiatus in 2010, allowing its members to concentrate on other projects, including two folk-oriented solo records by Simpson; before announcing their reunion in 2014.
 The following year, they released their fourth studio album, Behind the Devil's Back, which added electronic elements to their previously known sound.

+Music work

 Film music

-Dan Haigh has composed music for numerous film projects.
+Dan Haigh has composed music for numerous film projects, including 3rd Letter, Auroras, Supervised, Milk in First, and Mt.
+Paran.

-The 3rd Letter - In a distinctive dystopian future, humans utterly depend on health-care and technology to withstand the deteriorating climate.